Pushpanjali (1972 film)

-Pushpanjali is a 1972 Indian Malayalam drama film, directed by J. Sasikumar and produced by P. V. Sathyam.
+Pushpanjali is a 1972 Indian Malayalam-language drama film directed by J. Sasikumar and produced by P. V. Sathyam.
 The film stars Prem Nazir (in triple roles) and Vijayasree in the lead roles.
-The film had musical score by M. K. Arjunan.
+The film has musical score by M. K. Arjunan.
 The film was a remake of the Bengali film Uttar Falguni based on the story of Dr. Nihar Ranjan Gupta.